BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 > kubectl create - like docker swarm service create
 > kubectl apply - like stack deploy / update, via yaml files.

-since then, `kubectl run` was changed to behave more like `docker container run`, so it creaes a single pod (not repllicaSet). the deployment functionaliy was moved to `kubectl create deployment`.
+since then, `kubectl run` was changed to behave more like `docker container run`, so it creates a single pod (not replicaSet). the deployment functionality was moved to `kubectl create deployment`.

 we first check that we have kubernetes and that's its running, we have a client and a server versions. if we don't see a server version that means we have a problem.\